Generalized DP-Colorings of Graphs: DP-Coloring and variable degeneracy

-In order to prove Theorem~\ref{theorem:lowvertexA1}, we shall establish a result (Theorem~\ref{main_theorem}) that combines DP-coloring with variable degeneracy.
-Let $H$ be a graph, let $f:V(H)\to \nato$ be a \DF{vertex function} of $H$, and let $T\subseteq V(H)$.
-We say that $H[T]$ is \DF{strictly $f$-degenerate} if each nonempty subgraph $H'$ of $H[T]$ contains a vertex $x$ such that $d_{H'}(x)<f(x)$.
-Note that if $H[T]$ is strictly $f$-degenerate, then $f(x)>0$ for every vertex $x\in T$.
-The concept of variable degeneracy seems to have firstly been used by Borodin, Kostochka, and Toft \cite{BorodinKT00}.
-DP-colorings with variable degeneracy where introduced by Sittitrai and Nakprasit~\cite{SittitraiNa18} although they use a slightly different approach.
+A subgraph $\tilde{H}$ of $H$ is called \DF{strictly $f$-degenerate} if each non-empty subgraph $H'$ of $\tilde{H}$ contains a vertex $x$ such that $d_{H'}(x)<f(x)$.
+Note that if a subgraph $\tilde{H}$ of $H$ is a strictly $f$-degenerate, then $V(\tilde{H})\subseteq \su(f)$.
+The concept of variable degeneracy seems to have been first studied by Borodin, Kostochka, and Toft \cite{BorodinKT00}.
+DP-colorings with variable degeneracy for simple graphs were introduced by Sittitrai and Nakprasit~\cite{SittitraiNa18} although they use a slightly different approach.

-In this section we deal with the following coloring problem.
-Given a \DF{configuration} $(G,X,H,f)$, that is, a graph $G$, a cover $(X,H)$ of $G$, and a vertex function $f$ of $H$, we want to know whether $(X,H)$ has a transversal $T$ such that $H[T]$ is strictly $f$-degenerate.
+In this section we study the following coloring problem.
+A \DF{configuration} is a tuple $\cK= (G,X,H,f)$ such that $G$ is a graph, $(X,H)$ is a cover of $G$, and $f$ is a vertex function of $H$.
+Given a configuration $\cK=(G,X,H,f)$, we want to decide whether $(X,H)$ has a transversal $T$ such that $H[T]$ is strictly $f$-degenerate.
 In general, this decision problem is {\NPC}.
 However, if we add a certain degree condition it might become a polynomial problem.
-We call a configuration $(G,X,H,f)$ \DF{degree-feasible} if for each vertex $v$ of $G$ we have